Caste System

 This proverb emphasizes that once a person chooses a spiritual path or a higher calling, their previous social background, origin, or lineage becomes irrelevant.
 It is used to suggest that one should be judged by their current state and virtues rather than their past status or identity.

-Wealth is more important than lineage/caste.
+Character is more important than caste